Hyperspectral Unmixing via Deep Autoencoder Networks for a Generalized Linear-Mixture/Nonlinear-Fluctuation Model: Experiments

 where $\mathbf{m}$ represents an endmember and $\widehat{\mathbf{m}}$ represents its estimate, $\mathbf{p}=\frac{\mathbf{m}}{\mathbf{1}^{\top}\mathbf{m}}$ is the probability distribution vector of each endmember, and $\hat{\mathbf{p}}=\frac{\hat{\mathbf{m}}}{\mathbf{1}^{\top}\hat{\mathbf{m}}}$.

-The following typical algorithms were compared: \begin{itemize} \item \textbf{The endmember extraction with VCA and abundance estimation with K-Hype~\cite{chen2013nonlinear} : } VCA is a classic geometric method used for endmember extraction.
-The K-Hype algorithm considers the linear mixture/nonlinear fluctuation model and approximates the nonlinearity by the kernel trick. \item \textbf{The endmember extraction with VCA and abundance estimation with multilinear model (MLM)~\cite{heylen2016multilinear}:} MLM is based on a Markov chain interpretation of the reflection process of a single light ray.
+The following typical algorithms were compared: \begin{itemize} \item \textbf{The endmember extraction with VCA and abundance estimation with K-Hype~\cite{chen2013nonlinear}:} VCA is a classic geometric method used for endmember extraction.
+The K-Hype algorithm considers the linear-mixture/nonlinear-fluctuation model and approximates the nonlinearity by the kernel trick. \item \textbf{The endmember extraction with VCA and abundance estimation with multilinear model (MLM)~\cite{heylen2016multilinear}:} MLM is based on a Markov chain interpretation of the reflection process of a single light ray.
 A probability parameter is used to describe the possibility of interacting with the next material. \item \textbf{The endmember extraction with N-FINDR and abundance estimation with NDU~\cite{ammanouil2017nonlinear}} N-FINDR \cite{winter1999n} is a classic method that used to extract endmember.
-NDU is a nonlinear abundance estimation method that is band-dependent and uses neighborhood information. \item \textbf{The robust nonnegative matrix factorization (rNMF)~\cite{F2015Nonlinear}: } rNMF is an NMF-based nonlinear method that determines the endmembers and abundances simultaneously via a block-coordinate descent algorithm that involves majorization-minimization updates. \item \textbf{A deep autoencoder network for nonlinear unmixing (NAE)~\cite{NAE2019}: } NAE is a novel scheme for blind nonlinear unmixing based on a deep autoencoder network that addresses the post-nonlinear mixture problem. \end{itemize} Note that the linear endmember extraction algorithms were used for the first three methods that are focused on the abundance estimation.
-These geometrical algorithms still provide sufficiently good results when the nonlinearity degree in data is moderate, as they are able to extract vertices from distorted data clouds~\cite{chen2013nonlinear}.
+NDU is a nonlinear abundance estimation method that is band-dependent and uses neighborhood information. \item \textbf{The robust non-negative matrix factorization (rNMF)~\cite{F2015Nonlinear}:} rNMF is an NMF-based nonlinear method that determines the endmembers and abundances simultaneously via a block-coordinate descent algorithm that involves majorization-minimization updates. \item \textbf{A deep autoencoder network for nonlinear unmixing (NAE)~\cite{NAE2019}:} NAE is a novel scheme for blind nonlinear unmixing based on a deep autoencoder network that addresses the post-nonlinear mixture problem. \item \textbf{NUSAL~\cite{halimi2016fast}:} it is a kernel based method for nonlinear unmixing by variable splitting and augmented Lagrangian.
+The method also assumes a linear mixing model corrupted by an additive term whose expression can be adapted to account for multiple scattering nonlinearities. \item \textbf{SAE~\cite{xu2018supervised}:} it is a supervised abundance estimation method for nonlinear unmixing based on a classifier model.
+This method uses stacked autoencoder scheme to learn the mapping between pixels spectra and the fractional abundances. \end{itemize} Note that the linear endmember extraction algorithms were used for the first three methods that are focused on the abundance estimation.
+These geometrical algorithms still provide sufficiently good results when the nonlinearity degree in data is moderate, as they are able to extract vertices from distorted data clouds~\cite{dobigeon2014nonlinear}.
 Our experiments will also confirm their performance.
 All unsupervised nonlinear unmixing methods, namely rNMF, NAE and our proposed method, are initialized by the same VCA result.